 - Pre-heat the oven to 350 degrees F.

-- Place the bananas in a glass baking dish (I used an 8×8 square dish) and mash with a fork until they form a paste.
+- Place the bananas in an 8×8-inch glass baking dish and mash with a fork until they form a paste.

 - Add the rest of the ingredients and mix well.

-- Cover and bake for 45 minutes then remove the cover and bake for 15 more minutes.
-If you don’t have a lid for your baking dish, you can use a baking tray flipped upside down and placed on top of the dish (that’s what I do).
+- Cover and bake for 45 minutes then remove the cover and bake for 15 more minutes until golden brown on top.
+If you don’t have a lid for your baking dish, you can use a baking pan flipped upside down and placed on top of the dish.

 - Enjoy right away or store in the fridge for up to 5 days, enjoying cold or reheating as needed.

 These will thicken up as they sit.
-If reheating later, drizzle with a bit of your favourite non-dairy milk, if you like.
+If reheating later, add a splash of milk, if you like.

-Topping ideas: maple syrup, almond milk, berries, banana, peanut or almond butter, nuts, cacao nibs, coconut or tahini.
+Topping ideas: Maple syrup, almond milk, berries, banana slices, peanut or almond butter, nuts, cacao nibs, coconut or tahini.